nanderstabel/fillit/README.md

 ## Specifications
 Apart from finding the smallest possible square to fit all Tetriminos, another requirement is that the algorithm must place all Tetriminos as far as possible in the top-left corner.
 Tetriminos at the beginning of the given list have precedence over the Tetriminos that come later in the list.

+Fillit is a project that introduces the concepts of **recursion** and **time complexity**, which are important concepts in computer algorithms.